-Naan is an Indian soft flat-leavened bread which is cooked very quickly and served with delicious curries and dhals.
+Naan is an Indian soft flat-leavened bread that is cooked very quickly and served with delicious curries and dals.
 Traditionally, they are baked by slapping them on an inside wall of a very hot clay oven or tandoor oven.
-For practical purpose, a hot grill/broiler is used for preparing the gluten-free naans.
+For practical purposes, a hot oven is used for preparing these gluten-free naans.

-- 1 ½ tablespoons coconut, vegetable or olive oil
+- 1½ tbsp coconut, vegetable or olive oil

 - 3 garlic cloves, slivered